elastic/kibana/rfcs/text/0013_saved_object_migrations.md

     migration in parallel, only one version will win.
 E.g. if 7.11 and 7.12 are started in parallel and migrate from a 7.9 index, either 7.11 or 7.12 should succeed and accept writes, but not both.
-   4. Checks that `.kibana` alias is still pointing to the source index
+     - Checks that `.kibana` alias is still pointing to the source index
-   5. Points the `.kibana_7.10.0` and `.kibana` aliases to the target index.
+     - Points the `.kibana` alias to the target index.
+   4. If this succeeds there is a chance that other instances initiated a reindex operation that is still in progress.
+Wait until all submitted reindex operations are complete by setting a write block and then removing the write block.
-   6. If this fails with a "required alias [.kibana] does not exist" error fetch `.kibana` again:
+   5. If this fails with a "required alias [.kibana] does not exist" error fetch `.kibana` again:
       1. If `.kibana` is _not_ pointing to our target index fail the migration.
       2. If `.kibana` is pointing to our target index the migration has succeeded and we can proceed to step (10).
 11. Start serving traffic.
 All saved object reads/writes happen through the